-- 🔥 Create a new stamp

 - Add a new folder to the tree.

-- Bring up the edit dialog for the currently selected stamp.

-- Delete the currently selected node.
+- Brings up the edit dialog for the currently selected stamp or the name change dialog for the selected folder. - Delete the currently selected node.

 Creating a Text Stamp

 Text stamps can be created to apply custom text or keywords to a document.